 Improve your game and have fun this summer at our overnight tennis camp in Minnesota!
 Head Men's Tennis Coach Geoff Young invites boys and girls from the Twin Cities, Midwest and beyond to come learn from the best.

 Campers will receive technical tennis instruction and drilling and compete in supervised matches at UMN's beautiful 22 court facility, plus enjoy a variety of evening social activities to enhance the summer camp experience.

 - Instruction from Minnesota Men's Tennis Coach Geoff Young

 - 5-6 hours of tennis/day, low camper to staff ratio

-- The perfect mix of match play, drill work, strategy sessions and on and off-court activities
+- Match play, drill work, strategy sessions & fun off-court activities

 Minnesota, which regularly played three freshman in the lineup, went 13-8 during the 2011-12 season and ended the regular season ranked No. 36 by the Intercollegiate Tennis Association.
 The Gophers were 8-3 in the Big Ten, which tied them with Illinois for third place in the conference.
 Minnesota was especially strong at home, posting an 8-1 record at the pristine Baseline Tennis Center.